dlitskevich/poisson-deconvolution/simulations/readme.md

 ## Configuring simulation settings

-1. Create a folder in the `simulations` directory with a desired name (this `simulation_name` is used to identify the simulation).
+1. Create a folder in this `simulations` directory with a desired name (this `simulation_name` is used to identify the simulation).
 2. Store the `config.json` file in the folder with the following structure:

 ```json